 Instead of using Chrome DevTools to debug your page you can also run a free website speed test with DebugBear.

-Then simply scroll down to the Video Recording.
+Then scroll down to the Video Recording.
 Click Next Frame and Previous Frame to see what changes.

 If you sign up for a DebugBear trial you can also export the video as MP4, compare two versions of your website, or compare your website loading speed to a competitor.
 This makes it easy to communicate with your team or clients.